-However, your specialist team will want to check this to help them decide whether or not you’ll benefit from any additional treatment after surgery.
+Tubular breast cancer is less likely to spread to the lymph nodes (glands) under the arm than most other types of breast cancer.
+However, your specialist team will want to check if your lymph nodes have been affected.
+This helps them decide whether you will benefit from any additional treatment after surgery.
 To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a lymph node sample or biopsy) or all of them (a lymph node clearance).

 Find out more about surgery to the lymph nodes.

-If you have breast-conserving surgery, you’ll usually be given radiotherapy to reduce the risk of breast cancer cells returning in the same breast.
+If you have breast-conserving surgery, you’ll usually be offered radiotherapy to reduce the risk of cancer coming back in the same breast.
 Sometimes you may be offered radiotherapy to the nodes under your arm.